Woodland Park School District Re-2

 Woodland Park School District Re-2 (WPSD) is a school district headquartered in Woodland Park, Colorado.

+It includes Woodland Park, Divide, Florissant, a portion of Midland, and the Teller County portion of Green Mountain Falls.

+History

 It originated from a two-story schoolhouse built in 1890.
 The Edlowe School District, the Eisweth School District, and two other school districts consolidated into Woodland Park School District in 1924.
 In Florissant School District and the Midland School District consolidated into Woodland Park schools after voters approved a school consolidation in a referendum in 1959.

+In 2023 there was a lawsuit accusing the district of preventing teachers from exercising their First Amendment rights.